What Are Game Improvement Irons?

 Golf Iron Shaft

-So, typically game improvement iron sets are going to be fitted with regular flex or senior flex shafts.
+Typically iron sets in the game improvement category are going to be fitted with regular flex or senior flex in both steel and graphite shafts.
 If you are a high swing speed player who is still looking for a lot of forgiveness, don’t overlook this aspect as it might be harder for you to control a softer flex that comes stock in some iron sets, negating any consistency advantages of the game improvement clubs.

 Who Should Use Game Improvement Irons?